Your Summer Lake Survival Guide

 Getting outside and exploring BC’s lakes and parks has always been a popular activity, and it’s clear by how busy Squamish’s well-loved waterside spots are that visiting the Sea to Sky’s local parks is top of mind.

-Here are a few tips to help you enjoy Squamish’s popular lake spots responsibly so that everyone can have that much more fun on their day at the lake:
+Here are a few tips to help you enjoy Squamish’s popular lakes and parks responsibly so that everyone can have that much more fun on their day at the lake:

 Try Visiting Mid-Week